cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 Prepare the dataset as in the point [prepare dataset](#prepare-dataset).

-- When the dataset is ready, go to your container and click `upload`
+- When the dataset is ready, go to your container and click `upload`.
-- Click select a files and select all images from the images folder in the `upload` to folder item write the name of the folder in which you want to upload images in this case "images".
+- Click `select a files` and select all images from the images folder in the `upload to folder` item write the name of the folder in which you want to upload images in this case "images".

   ![](/images/azure_blob_container_tutorial9.jpg)

-- Click `upload`,when the images are loaded you will need to upload a manifest file to do this click `select a file` and select it, the structure of your dataset in the container should be the same as when creating the manifest file, so the `upload to folder` should be empty.
+- Click `upload`, when the images are loaded you will need to upload a manifest file to do this click `select a file` and select it, the structure of your dataset in the container should be the same as when creating the manifest file, so the `upload to folder` should be empty.